Welcome to Norrbotten's museum

 We invite you to explore Norrbotten with us, now and for the future.

-The museum's areas of activity include archaeology, archives, buildings, libraries, image archives, ethnology, photography and object collections.
-We work, among other things, with documentation, care and registration of collections, imparting knowledge and advice, research, digitalisation, museum pedagogy as well as exhibition and program activities.
+The museum's areas of activity include archaeology, archives, buildings, libraries, image archives, ethnology, photography and collections of objects.

 In 1878, collection of objects started in Norrbotten.
 In the beginning, they were stored at the home of company manager JA Wikström in Luleå.